fvidak01/SeleniumFano/README.md

 	have node/npm installed

-  have browser webdrivers in $PATH
+  have browser webdrivers in $PATH (and have those browsers installed, Edge webdriver version has to be the same as Edge version installed)

     Chrome:   https://sites.google.com/a/chromium.org/chromedriver/downloads